By Regional Parks Staff

 Kids in life vests, always

-Most of Sonoma County's Russian River beaches do not have full-time lifeguards on duty, so we recommend swimmers wear life vests, especially if you're not a strong swimmer or you're drinking alcohol.
+Most of Sonoma County's Russian River beaches don’t have full-time lifeguards on duty, so we recommend swimmers wear life vests, especially if you're not a strong swimmer or you're drinking alcohol.
 Children always should be in life vests when they're in or near the river.
 This includes wading and splashing near the beach.
 We typically provide life vests for free use at our river beaches.
 However, in 2020, the vests might not be readily available due to new hygiene regulations, so please bring your own.

 Wading at Memorial Beach in Healdsburg

 If you are a fan of the family friendly setting at Healdsburg Veterans Memorial Beach, please know that we are not installing the summer dam at the beach in 2020, due to impacts of the health emergency and projections for reduced river flows.
 The beach is open, though summer conditions here are more suitable for wading and sunbathing than swimming.